sm-alfariz/fendoz-presentation-vibes-coding/README.md

 # fendoz-presentation-vibes-coding

-html presentation about Vibes Coding modul day one
+html presentation about Vibes Coding day one module